nebbian/RoboxSlicerExtension/README.md

 ### Prerequisites

+Mac OS X:
+You must have a copy of AutoMaker, and a copy of [Slic3r](https://github.com/prusa3d/Slic3r/releases).

+Windows (experimental):
-You must be using Mac OS X, have a copy of AutoMaker, and a copy of [Slic3r](https://github.com/prusa3d/Slic3r/releases).
+You must have a copy of AutoMaker, and a copy of [Slic3r](https://github.com/prusa3d/Slic3r/releases).
+Slic3r must be installed at "C:\Program Files\Slic3r".

 You must also note that __using this software may void your Robox warranty.__